 On the day of the fight, Nápoles will be 33 years and 9 months old.
 Monzón will be 31 years and 6 months old.

-After considering the both the fighters' stats and their performance patterns, the winning odds is calculated to be at 51-49 in favor of Carlos Monzón.
-Note, this is a very close margin, just barely better than a 50-50 case.
-Here is the prediction for Nápoles vs. Monzón.
+After considering the both the fighters' stats and their performance patterns, the winning odds is calculated to be at a rare 50-50 for both the fighters — either fighter could win this fight with equal probability.
+Here is the prediction for Nápoles vs Monzón.

 Carlos Monzón defeated José Nápoles via 7th round RTD to retain the WBA, WBC, and The Ring middleweight titles.
 Nápoles' 12 fight win streak comes to an end, and Monzón advances his win streak to 26.
 Monzón is now 82-3-9, and Nápoles 77-6.